Buy Kirloskar Ferrous; target of Rs 140: Centrum

-Centrum is bullish on Kirloskar Ferrous has recommended buy rating on the stock with a target price of Rs 140 in its research report dated September 10, 2018.
+Centrum bullish on Kirloskar Ferrous has recommended buy rating on the stock with a target price of Rs 140 in its research report dated September 14, 2018.

 Centrum's research report on Kirloskar Ferrous